 Something of an outlier in the bamboo family, O. abyssinica is the solitary member of the genus Oxytenanthera.
 It belongs to the tropical bamboo tribe, Bambuseae.
 The classification has more to do with the plant’s growth habit than its habitat.
 It is a clumping bamboo, rather than a runner.

-Savanah bamboo doesn’t exactly need a tropical habitat to survive.
+Savannah bamboo doesn’t exactly need a tropical habitat to survive.
 The species is not cold-hardy, but it is extremely drought-tolerant.
 It thrives in the dry savannahs where few other species of grass and tree can survive.

 Conserving their limited supply of water, clumps of O. abyssinica remain dense and compact, with sparse foliage.
 Branches tend to be short and stubby, so the few leaves are clustered tightly together around the nodal joints.
 In the Sahel, the plants usually grow no more than 8 or 10 feet tall.
 In areas with greater precipitation, the plants will grow taller and produce more leaves.

-Practical uses for African Lowland Bamboo
+Practical uses for African Lowland Bamboo: Ulanzi and utility

 Unlike some of the more massive varieties of timber bamboo, it’s easy to discount O. abyssinica as an inconsequential shrub of the savannah.
 But like other woody bamboos, this species has a wide range of uses.
 The strong and almost solid canes of this bamboo are useful for light crafts and furniture making.
 They can be split into strips and woven into baskets and other products.

 One of the most important applications of bamboo in Africa is for making charcoal.
-Though it’s not the highest value item to make from bamboo, charcoal remains very important in Africa for cooking and heating.
+Though it’s not the highest-value item to make from bamboo, charcoal remains very important in Africa for cooking and heating.
 And the vast majority of charcoal comes from trees, making it a major contributor to deforestation.
 Increased reliance on renewable, fast-growing, native bamboo for charcoal could take huge pressure off of Africa’s already endangered forestry resources.

-Last but not least, this drought-tolerant bamboo can act as a vital tool in restoring degraded landscapes.
+Last but not least, this drought-tolerant bamboo can serve as a vital tool in restoring degraded landscapes.
 Deforestation, desertification, and mining have rendered many areas of Africa unsuitable for farming.
 Planting hardy species like native bamboo can help bring these compromised regions back to life.
 As bamboo regains a foothold, it can help to build the topsoil, prevent erosion, and allow other species to recover.
 As this happens, the greenery can even attract more rainfall to the region, creating healthier conditions for plants and humans alike.

 Expand your awareness